ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 ## JSON Web Signature and Encryption Algorithms

-The following entries are added to the IANA "JSON Web Signature and Encryption Algorithms" registry {{IANA.JOSE}}:
+The following entries are added to the IANA "JSON Web Signature and Encryption Algorithms" registry {{IANA.JOSE}} established by {{RFC7518}}:

 ### HPKE-0